 Neurodivergent and disabled adults, women with anxiety (women are far less likely to have an official autism diagnosis) and adults with any health condition that makes finding friendships and relationships difficult.
 We are a Cambridgeshire-based organisation.

 What happens if a member meets someone they like at a social?

-Attending the socials is the best way to perhaps meet someone you like.
-If a member meets someone they think they might like to get to know, they can let the Safe Soulmates’ team know and, with their agreement, the team can ask the person if they would like to meet them for a Zoom friendship date or (subject to COVID rules) in person.
+Attending the socials is the best way to meet friends and potentially find romance (though we cannot guarantee romance).
+If a member meets someone they think they might like to get to know, then they can let the Safe Soulmates’ team know and, with their agreement, the team can ask the person if they would like to meet them for a Zoom friendship date or in person.
 These dates are chaperoned by Safe Soulmates.

 Where the team knows the person is seeing someone else, the team will let the other member know, but it is always worth asking.
 If the person has a mutual desire to meet the member, the team will arrange for a chat.
 We always say that dates are a friendship date to start with, so members get to know more about each other.